 “We do know he was cleared physically to play football (before the season), and there wasn’t a concussion or anything when the leg was broken,” Parks said.

 The Edmond North football team was told about Smith’s death Thursday morning.
-The district had grief counselors available to visit with Smith’s classmates, teammates, teachers and coaches.
+View/sign the guest book

 How to help